 Single Crochet: A Beginner Stitch

 If you are just learning how to crochet, this tutorial should be perfect for you.
 It has been made to be as simple as possible so that it’s easy for beginners to follow.
 The single crochet is one of the basic crochet stitches that every beginner crocheter will need to know.

 Learn the single crochet stitch today!
-Just read on down for the full, FREE single crochet tutorial to get started!
+Read on down for the full, FREE single crochet tutorial to get started!

 Tools You’ll Need to Start the Single Crochet

-To start learning how to crochet the single crochet stitch, you will need just a few items to begin.
+To start learning how to crochet the single crochet stitch, you will need just a couple of crochet supplies to begin.
 Make sure you have some yarn (any weight will work) and a corresponding crochet hook size to the yarn you are using.
-I like to use worsted (medium) weight yarn for most of my tutorials.
-It’s extremely easy to hold and see when learning new crochet stitches.

 Single Crochet (SC) Stitch Type